mkdocs/mkdocs/docs/about/contributing.md

 - Documentation improvements
 - Bug reports and patch reviews

+## Code of Conduct

+Everyone interacting in the MkDocs project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [PyPA Code of Conduct].

 ## Reporting an Issue

 Please include as much detail as you can.
 Let us know your platform and MkDocs